-enabling works (building the new car park and access roads, Remembrance courtyard and interim facilities) - April to August 2018 demolition of the main building - June to August 2018 main construction phase - early autumn 2018 to summer of 2019 transfer back to new building, remove temporary facilities and completion of landscaping - April to July 2019 opening of new facility - autumn 2019.
+enabling works (building the new car park and access roads, Remembrance courtyard and interim facilities) - April to August 2018 demolition of the main building - June to August 2018 main construction phase - early autumn 2018 to summer of 2019 transfer back to new building, remove interim facilities and completion of landscaping - April to July 2019 opening of new facility - autumn 2019.

 Public access during rebuilding

-Safe access will remain to the Gardens of Remembrance during the project and this is part of the phasing strategy for the build.
+Safe access will be maintained to the Gardens of Remembrance during the project and this is part of the phasing strategy for the build.

-There may be some occasions when the site is closed to the public but this will be communicated well in advance and all closures and restrictions will be kept to an absolute minimum.
-We will have a temporary chapel available while redevelopment takes place as many residents and businesses rely on our services.
+There may be some occasions when the site, or sections of the grounds, temporarily have restricted access, but this will be communicated well in advance and all closures and restrictions will be kept to an absolute minimum.

+We will have an interim chapel available while redevelopment takes place as many residents and businesses rely on our services.
 The service we offer is a special one and we want to continue offering this so that bereaved residents do not have to travel to hold a funeral service elsewhere.

 Our interim chapel will offer a high-quality experience, with all the facilities currently offered.
 The chapel will have seating for up to 120 people and will have the Wesley music system and an organ.

 Minimising disturbance to ashes and memorials